MicrosoftDocs/CortanaSkillsKit/docs/skills/vetting-developers.md

 <!--Hopefully, portions of this data can be pre-populated using data gleaned from the MSA Azure account -->

+![Page buttons](../media/images/vetting-buttons-01.png)

-Pressing `Back to Channels` will return you to the channels page, without saving everything you've entered.
+Pressing `Back to Channels` will return you to the channels page, without saving anything you've entered.
 Pressing `Save` will save the current data, without submitting. `Submit for Review` will submit the data for approval by the Certification Team.

-![Page buttons](../media/images/vetting-buttons-01.png)

 Once you press `Submit for Review`, the data on the page is locked, and the reviewing process is started.